 How do I install fibre optic broadband?

 If you’re getting a new fibre connection, you’ll need the help of an engineer to install fibre broadband.
-An installation fee may or may not apply, depending on the length of your contract..
+An installation fee may or may not apply, depending on the length of your contract which could vary from a no-contract plan to 24 months.
 The engineer will set up your new connection to the nearest cabinet, and install a smart hub / router into which you’ll be able to plug in any wired devices, and broadcast your WiFi signal.
 In the case of FTTP installations, the engineer will replace your master socket and install an Openreach modem.

 Do I need fibre optic broadband?